FACULTY

 Andrew A. Hill is a freelance conductor and professional musician based in New York City.
 He holds a Masters of Music in Conducting at Colorado State University and a Bachelors of Music in Music Education/Trombone Performance from San José State University.

 As a conductor, Andrew made his New York City debut with the New Conductors Orchestra leading the orchestra in David Diamond's Symphony No. 1 (1941) on February 11th and February 12th, 2023.
+In May of 2025, he conducted & recorded with the FAMES Institute Orchestra in Skopje, North Macedonia collaborating with composers from the Conservatorium van Amsterdam recording new music for short animated films.
 As a professional musician, Andrew has extensive experience as a trombonist performing orchestral, jazz, broadway, salsa and contemporary repertoire.
 He has performed at Carnegie Hall (NYC), Davies Symphony Hall (SF), Walt Disney Concert Hall (LA), Berliner Philharmonie (Berlin, Germany), Milan Conservatory (Milan, Italy), Teatro Nuovo Giovanni da Udine (Udine, Italy), The Royal Concertgebouw Hall (Amsterdam), Smetana Hall (Prague), Teatro El Círculo (Rosario, Argentina) and Teatro Colón (Buenos Aires, Argentina).
-As a music director, Mr. Hill recently finished four years as the Music Director (band, orchestra and jazz director) at Los Gatos High School, California where he was awarded Educator of the Year in 2021-2022.
-Currently, he is the Band Director at Byram Hills High School in New York.
+In 2021-2022, he was awarded Educator of the Year as the Music Director (band, orchestra and jazz director) at Los Gatos High School, California.
+Currently, he is an active freelance professional musician in New York City.

 Sydney Kucine is a distinguished American operatic soprano with a prominent career.
 She earned her Master’s degree in Music from Mannes College of Music at The New School and her Bachelor’s degree from the San Francisco Conservatory of Music.
 Sydney’s recent achievements include performing as the soprano soloist in the "Gloria" from Misa Criolla and Mark Hayes' "Gloria" at Carnegie Hall’s Stern Auditorium.
 She has also been acclaimed for her portrayal of Pamina in The Magic Flute on a U.S. tour with renowned author Carolyn Sloan, and for her performance as the soprano soloist in Górecki's Symphony No. 3, Op.
 36: II in New York City.